Patrick Henry College: Governance

 The college's founder, Mike Farris, announced his resignation as president of the college on March 6, 2006, to become chancellor.
-Graham Walker, formerly of Oklahoma Wesleyan University and the University of Pennsylvania, served as the second president of the college, from 2006 to 2014.
-During the search process to select a new president, Provost and the educator and cultural editor of World, Gene Edward Veith served as Interim President.
+Graham Walker served as the second president of the college from 2006 to 2014.
+The editor of World, Gene Edward Veith, served as Interim President.

-On August 3, 2015, the college announced that Jack Haye had been selected to serve as the third President of Patrick Henry College.
+Jack Haye was made third President of Patrick Henry College in 2015.
 He was a banker for thirty years.
-During the period from Walker's resignation through the summer of 2016, multiple organizational changes and reorganizations took place.
-In the Fall of 2016, the executive leadership of Patrick Henry College consisted of the Dean of Student Affairs, Dean of Academic Affairs, Director of Admissions and Communications, Vice President of Advancement, Vice President of Finance and Administration, and Vice President of Institutional Effectiveness and Planning.

 Academics

 Students at the college can choose their major from within seven fields of study.
 The Government Department offers majors in Government, Journalism, Economics & Business Analytics, and Strategic Intelligence in National Security.
 The Government major provides an option to specialize in American Politics and Policy, International Politics and Policy, Political Theory, Strategic Intelligence, or a General Government track.
 The Classical Liberal Arts Department offer degrees in Classical Liberal Arts, History, and Literature and Minors in Biblical Studies, Classics, History, Journalism, Music, and Philosophy.

-On January 24, 2007, the school successfully completed an on-site review by a TRACS assessment team, and was granted full accreditation in April.
+On January 24, 2007, the school successfully completed an on-site review by a TRACS assessment team, and was granted accreditation in April.

 Faculty

-In 2020, PHC's website listed eighteen full-time professors, of which fifteen held at least one doctorate.
-As of the same year, PHC also listed twenty-seven part-time faculty, all of whom have received a master's degree or higher.
+In 2024, PHC's website listed twenty full-time professors, of which eighteen held terminal degrees in their field.
+As of 2023, PHC also listed twenty-seven part-time faculty, all of whom have received a master's degree or higher.
 Chancellor Emeritus Mike Farris has a J.D., has authored several novels and critiques of constitutional law, and has argued numerous cases before federal and state high courts, as well as the United States Supreme Court.
-In addition to serving as Chancellor Emeritus of Patrick Henry College, he is also chairman and General Counsel of the Home School Legal Defense Association. in 2017, Michael P. Farris accepted a position at Alliance Defending Freedom where he is currently the president and CEO.
+In addition to serving as Chancellor Emeritus of Patrick Henry College, he is also chairman and General Counsel of the Home School Legal Defense Association.
+From 2017 through 2022, he was CEO and general counsel for Alliance Defending Freedom.